Feed Raw and Reduce Your Pet’s Waste!

 Research indicates that cleaning up pet waste is one of the most impactful habits to ensure clean waterways.
 The US Department of Agriculture states: “Dog waste contains nitrogen and phosphorus, which can deplete oxygen that fish and other water-based life need to survive, as well as encourage the growth of harmful algae.”
 Scooping pet waste stops excess nutrients and bacteria from washing into storm drains and into local streams, creeks, rivers, and oceans.

 Picking up your pet’s waste can drastically improve the health of our waterways and minimizing that waste makes a big difference too.

 The article Dog Poo – Let’s Probe Further published by David Brock, Raw Pet Food Consultant – discusses an experiment conducted by a woman that measured her dog’s waste on both kibble and raw diets.
-She found that 70% of her pet’s waste was produced from a kibble diet and 30% was produced from a raw diet.
+She found that 70% of her pet’s waste was produced from a kibble diet, and 30% was produced from a raw diet.
 That is a 40% reduction in pet waste!
-Although 40% may not seem extraordinary for one day, the amount saved on spending, energy, and resources over the course of the year versus those on a kibble diet is incredibly valuable.
+Although 40% may not seem extraordinary for one day, the amount saved on spending, energy, and resources versus those on a kibble diet is incredibly valuable.

-View below for a closer look at a kibble ingredients list and what these can show up as in the body.
+View below for a closer look at a kibble ingredients list.

 - Carbohydrates/Starch (whole grain corn, barley, whole grain wheat, corn gluten meal)